Mukush019/Blinkit-Sales-Report/README.md

 ## Data Sources
 The primary dataset used for this analysis is the "Blinkit Grocery Dashboard.xlsx" file.
 The file contains four sheets.
 These are:-
-- Raw Data Blinkit Grocery - contains the raw uncleaned data.
+- Raw Data Blinkit Grocery - contains the raw, uncleaned data.
 - Clean Blinkit Grocery - contains the clean and formatted data.
 - Pivot tables - the various pivot tables and charts.
 - Dashboard - final report.